White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have come away with 23 wins in the 69 contests they have been listed as the underdogs in this season.
+- The White Sox have won in 23, or 32.9%, of the 70 contests they have been named as odds-on underdogs this year.

-- Chicago has entered 31 games this season as the underdog by +120 or more and is 9-22 in those contests.

-- The White Sox have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- Chicago has a record of 5-10 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- Chicago and its opponents have gone over the total this season in 47 of its 107 opportunities.
+- Chicago's games have gone over the total in 48 of its 108 chances.

-- The White Sox have an against the spread mark of 6-6-0 in 12 games with a line this season.
+- The White Sox are 6-6-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!